 - People in this network have become immune to any further pressure to join the church;

 - The enthusiasts have ceased to have meaningful contact with unbelievers.
-Many new converts find after a year or so that they have a new set of friends in the church and their old unbelieving set have drifted away.
+Many new converts find after a year or so that they have a new set of friends in the church, and their old unbelieving set has drifted away.
 Often the new convert does this subconsciously because being part of the church means taking on a new set of values, leaving them uncomfortable with the values of their old friends.
 In strict churches, they may even be encouraged to distance themselves from the world, inadvertently losing their recruitment potential.

 - Churches do not just recruit or evangelise.
 After a while, new converts find other work to do within the church and spend less time on recruitment activities.

-- In periods of intense growth, the pastoral demands of dealing with new converts prevent ministers from spending as much time on evangelism as they might like and thus their recruitment potential drops.
+- In periods of intense growth, the pastoral demands of dealing with new converts prevent ministers from spending as much time on evangelism as they might like and thus, their recruitment potential drops.